braze-inc/braze-docs/_docs/_partners/data_and_infrastructure_agility/cohort_import/census.md

 To integrate Census in the Census platform, navigate to the **Connections** tab and select **New Destination** to create a new Braze service connection.

-In the prompt that appears, name this connection, and provide your Braze endpoint URL and Braze REST API key (and, optionally, your data import key to sync cohorts).
+In the prompt that appears, name this connection, and provide your Braze endpoint URL, Braze REST API key, and data import key.
+The data import key is required to sync cohorts and can be found in Braze by going to **Partner Integrations** > **Technology Partners** > **Census**.

 ![][8]{: style="max-width:60%;"}